Writing That Connects With People

 The bottom line is that we all consume.
 But we’re also drawn—and loyal—to companies whose missions resonate with us.
 And creating that resonance requires thoughtfully crafted writing that shows your audience they are being seen, heard, and represented.

 No matter what kind of business you run, remembering that you are a human connecting with other humans is the best way to avoid sounding robotic or like you’re stuck in a time warp while staying on the pulse with your audience.

 At least, that’s my opinion.

 Before attending law school, I received my B.A. in Art History (officially Art with a Concentration in Art History) from San Francisco State University.

 In 2014, I presented at American University's Feminist Art History Conference (I was the only independent scholar there—no pressure!).

 I've ghostwritten a full-length memoir.

 In my spare time, I write creative nonfiction and poetry.
 I also review prose at Chestnut Review.
 Before joining the CR staff, I was published there; you can read my piece here.
 You can find my selected publication history here.

-Need a nonprofit copywriter?
+Need a professional writer?